Briman-Jag/MakeChangeProject/README.md

 ### How to run

-The program prompts user/customer to enter the purchase price and then enter the amount of money tendered.
-The program will then use this information to give them the exact amount of change.
+The program prompts user/customer to enter the purchase amount and then enter the amount of money tendered.
+Once user enters this information the program will then use this information to give them the exact amount of change in bills and coins.
 The user/customer must enter an amount tendered above the price or else they will receive error message.
 Program is set up to run once.

 ### Technologies/topics used